About Me/the Blog

 Writing

-Around 2013 I started research with a view to writing a book on the attitudes and psychology impacting the use of the Irish language.
-In 2017 this, and my work with Pobal Gaeilge 15, came to a temporary stop when I had to focus on personal issues.
-In 2020, with working from home during Covid eliminating my commute and meaning I had extra time on my hands, I started working on the book again.
+I am in the on-going process of both learning Irish and writing about the attitudes and psychology impacting the use of the Irish language.
 This journey of discovery has led me to some very interesting language-related stories, and I think they will be of interest to others too – hence my decision to put some of these ideas and concepts out there via the Irish Language Matters blog.
 Most of the content here will involve simply highlighting the valuable work of others and sharing it, or reflecting on my own experiences.
-I am not a native Irish speaker, linguist, historian, Celtologist etc. I am an Irish language learner who believes that the Irish language is the most important cultural asset of the Irish people.
+I am not a native Irish speaker, linguist, historian, Celtologist etc. I am an Irish language learner who believes that the Irish language is the most important cultural asset of the Irish people and their island.

 This blog

 This blog aims to be non-political – there are other forums for that.
 It is written in English because I am not yet fluent enough to speak, write or fully express myself in Irish.
-I also hope to possibly bring along 1 or 2 people like me – those who have thought about learning Irish but haven’t yet made the leap.
-I will not be a regular blogger as I am too busy with work, kids and the book; so I will aim for quality over quantity and see how that goes!
+I also hope to encourage 1 or 2 people like me – those who have thought about learning Irish but haven’t yet made the leap.
+I know there is huge interest in Irish out there – often from people who have a visceral connection to the language, but who haven’t had the opportunity to learn or use it yet.
+The blog has been read in 177 countries and territories.

 Me

-Following from my interest in Psychology, I have a B.A.
-(Hons) in Psychology and a Masters in Counselling & Psychotherapy.
-I am very interested in the attitudes, psychology and power dynamics that shape language use.
-I believe my children and theirs should have access to their own languages and cultures.
+Following from my interest in Psychology – I have qualifications in Psychology, Counselling & Psychotherapy – I am very interested in the attitudes, psychology and power dynamics that shape language use.
+I believe our children and theirs should have access to their own languages and cultures.
 I am passionate about our potential to create positive change in our own lives.
 I work as a public servant.
 I love travel, music and physical fitness, but my most important and enjoyable gig is as Daidí.

 I hope you enjoy the pieces you’ll find on this site!
 Bainígí taitneamh as!